FULL NAME AND LOCATION OF UNIVERSITY

 Cambridge IELTS – 6.5 (with minimum 6.0 score in all sections)

 Letter of Evaluation from your institution certifying the university level English proficiency of the candidates.

 LANGUAGE TEST CERTIFICATE REQUIRED?
 IF SO, WHICH AND WHEN: BEFORE ADMISSION OR UPON ARRIVAL?

 PREPARATORY LANGUAGE COURSE FOR INCOMING STUDENTS?
 DATES AND COSTS?

-Intensive English language courses are available to Utrecht students at no additional cost, so long as these courses are part of their academic load.
+Intensive English language courses are available to Utrecht students at no additional cost, so long as these courses are part of their academic load (subject to change).
 Course registration and examination dates are the same as the dates indicated in the academic calendar of Texas State University.